Xenosaga: Music

 The score for Episode I was composed by Yasunori Mitsuda, who had created the music for Xenogears.
 Mitsuda worked with Takahashi to create tracks based upon specific locations and scenario elements rather than general recycled tracks for segments of the game.
-For Episode II, the music was composed by two people: Yuki Kajiura, who had found fame as a composer for anime series; and Shinji Hosoe, who worked on Street Fighter EX and the Ridge Racer series.
-The two worked respectively on the cinematic and gameplay tracks; they did not collaborate on any tracks, or even meet during the game's production.
+For Episode II, the music was composed by three people: Yuki Kajiura, who had found fame as a composer for anime series; Shinji Hosoe, who worked on Street Fighter EX and the Ridge Racer series; and Ayako Saso, who had composed for Galaxian and Street Fighter EX.
+Kajiura worked on tracks which played during cinematic cutscenes, while Hosoe and Saso composed other cutscene music and gameplay tracks.
+Hosoe and Saso worked together as part of the Super Sweep music group, but they did not collaborate with Kajiura on any tracks, or even meet with her during the game's production.
 Kajiura returned to create the entire score for Episode III, drawing upon the game's concept art and scenario when creating the music.
 All three games have received album releases, although both Episode II and Episode III saw large portions of their scores go unreleased due to varying factors.